HBull5/todo_app/README.md

 2. Run the sql file located in the 'sql_scripts' folder to import sample database.
 3. Open terminal and use command 'npm run dev' you should see to messages in the console 'Server running on 5000...' & 'DB connected...'
 4. Open index.html in your browser make sure that CORS changer extension is set to "ON" reload page if necessary.

+# Homework will probably look something like this...
+1. Build CRUD API using postman
+2. Create Front End
+3. Use AJAX to connect to the front to the back